 Before we get into the specific benefits of the SugarCRM software itself, it’s interesting generally to consider the software company’s rise to prominence.
 Business Insider explored its fight with Microsoft and Salesforce in 2012 when the company had just garnered over $30 million of venture capital to help it further overtake the market.

 The California company has been in the black since 2010, with over 1 million downloads.
 That makes it the #3 CRM worldwide.
 Its revenues increased almost 70% in 2011.
-The reason for the success of the company is incredibly simple: specialty.
+The reason for the success of the company is straightforward: specialty.
 Customer relationship management is the only focus of the business.
 Essentially, Sugar offers a compelling alternative to the homogeneity of a Windows environment.
 Even Salesforce has created and marketed broader offerings, such as Heroku and Rypple.

 The other major difference between the three competitors is that Salesforce and Microsoft have their own clouds while Sugar has its users select their own cloud services provider (CSP).
 The app can run on any cloud system, Atlantic.Net’s cloud hosting business solutions including ours and the Windows Azure system (which Microsoft would, of course, prefer to be the territory of the Microsoft Dynamics CRM).